ShaunLawrie/PwshTiled/README.md

 ## Instructions

-1. `Install-Module "PwshTiled" -Scope "CurrentUser"`
-2. `Start-PwshTiled`
+This is super early.

-Use arrow keys to navigate.
+Try run `.\RunVt.ps1` and use arrow keys to navigate.